chadliuxc/Office-365-Huddle-Templates/README.md

    Click **Planner**.

-   Find the planner which has the same name as the team, then click it.
+   Click **New plan** and then click **Add to an existing Office 365 Group**.
+Create a plan with the same name in the previously created group.

    ![](Images/ms-planner-02.png)